muiter/style/README.md

 **HOW TO EDIT/ADD:**
-  1. open to project in your favorite text editor
+  1. open this project in your favorite text editor
   2. go the src/ folder
   3. open App.js
-  4. add whatever HTML elements you'd like inside the div (ideally below \<Header/>)
+  4. add whatever HTML elements with whatever content you'd like (ideally below \<Header/>)
+  5. no need to refresh! the browser page will reflect your changes immediately